Chapter One: Spoils of War

 Surely, Sakura thought, what would she be without her pretty face?

-"Yes, lot's to be done." the handmaid decided, before moving to sit and motioning for the younger woman to do the same.
+"Yes, lot's to be done." the handmaid decided to herself, before moving to sit and motioning for the younger woman to do the same.
 "But first, refresh yourself, we'll have you bathed and clothed afterward... what's your name, my dear?"

 "Sakura." she replied, taking a seat, the smell of the simple white rice making her stomach lurch in excitement and anxiety.
-It had been nearly three days since she had anything to eat, and her body was elated by the smell of the meal alone.
+Her body was elated by the smell of the meal alone.

 "I'm called Kurenai." the handmaid replied.
 "Tell me, Sakura, whom did you serve before you were brought here?"

-"...Lord Jiro of the Senju Clan... and his son." she told her, her tone low and guarded.
+"...Lord Jiro of the Senju Clan... and his son." she told her, a darkness falling over her eyes, her tone low and guarded.